MCW Metrorider: Design

 Launched at the 1986 British International Motor Show in Birmingham, the MCW Metrorider was the second purpose-built midibus design for the United Kingdom bus market, following the launch of the Volkswagen LT55-based Optare CityPacer a year prior.
 MCW used substantial components, the Perkins Phaser/ZF manual S5 driveline soon being outsold by the optional 115 bhp six-cylinder 5.9 litre Cummins B series engine driving through an Allison fully automatic gearbox.
 Some Metroriders also featured the optional turbocharged Cummins engine, increasing their turn of speed.
 Disc brakes were fitted on the long-wheelbase Metrorider, as opposed to drum brakes on the short vehicles.

 The styling was a major advance on the earlier van-based conversions, having a raked front with large windscreen and side windows to give a light interior, as well as shallower steps, a wider entrance and gangway, and improved headroom.
 Seating configurations ranged from 25 seats in the standard Metrorider to 33 seats in the widened long-wheelbase version of the Metrorider, which measured 8.4 m in length and 2.375 m in width.
 Like many MCW products, many components were from other manufacturers' stocks, with the dashboard and steering wheel coming from a Ford Cargo lorry and the original rear lights coming from the Mk4 Ford Escort Cabriolet.

 When MCW's parent group announced the closure of the company in 1989, MCW's current designs were offered for sale and the rights to the Metrorider, alongside the MCW Metrobus, were bought by Optare.
-The Metroliner was relaunched as the Optare MetroRider, and subsequently continued in production until 2000.
+The Metrorider was relaunched as the Optare MetroRider, and subsequently continued in production until 2000.